-Fig. 5.
+Fig. 1.
 Map of the organizations and institutions involved in water management in Tunisia.

-International organization associated in water resources management
+International Organizations associated in water resources management in Tunisia

-The integrated water resources management in Tunisia is continually viewed and updated by means of national studies and also by international cooperation programmes.
-DGBGTH (1992) achieved the "Water 2000 project/EAU 2000" with the collaboration of Agrar-und Hydrotechnik GMBH (Germany), Coyne & Bellier (France), and Centre National d'Etudes Agricoles (Tunisia).
-This project established a planning study linked to water investment and mobilization until 2010.
-A study on the natural resources management policy was achieved and has as objective the sustainable natural resources management until 2025 (DGPDA, 1996; World Bank, 1997).
+The Integrated Water Resources Management in Tunisia is continually viewed and updated by mean national studies and also by international cooperation programs.
+DGBGTH (1992) achieved the "Water 2000 project / EAU 2000" with the collaboration of KFW (German Bank).
+This project established planning study linked to water investment and mobilization until 2010.
+A study on the Natural Resources Management Policy was achieved and has as objective the sustainable natural resources management until 2025 (DGPDA, 1996; WB, 1997).
 In 1998, a long-term identification of water resources was defined (Khanfir et al., 1998).
-A water sector study was elaborated in 1999, where diverse subjects related to water sector were analysed such as the demand, supply, cost, legislative and institutional water management system, pollution and different water origins and uses.
-Later, the GEORE project has been achieved (DGBGTH/GTZ, 2001).
-GEORE project is targeted on the establishment of an integrated Water Resources Management Policy.
-GEORE is considered as a decision support system (DSS) tool for optimal water management under the different availabilities scenarios.
+A Water sector study was elaborated in 1999, were diverse subject to water sector were analyzed as the demand, supply, cost, legislative and institutional water management system, pollution and different water origins and uses.
+Later, GEORE project has been achieved (DGBGTH/GTZ, 2001).
+GEORE Project is target on the establishment of an integrated Water Resources Management Policy.

-Through the World Bank support, the PISEAU project (Projet d'Investissement du Secteur de l'Eau: Water Sector Investment Project) is conducted in Tunisia.
-The objectives of the PISEAU project are namely:
+By the World Bank support, the PISEAU project (Projet d'Investissement dans le Secteur de l'Eau: Water Sector Investment Project) is conducted in Tunisia.
+The objectives of PISEAU project are namely:

-- (i) The participative water demand management. - (ii) The integrated water resources management. - (iii) The sustainable natural resources management. - (iv) Enhancing the governmental structure capacities, promoting the NGO (GIC) associations, and the private water users in order to sustain the water resources management. - (v) Promotion of the natural resources conservation and protection of the environment.
+- (i) The participative water demand management. - (ii) The integrated water resources management. - (iii) The sustainable natural resources management.

+(iv) Enhancing the governmental structure capacities, promoting the NGO and (GIC) associations, and the private water users in order to sustain the water resources management.